Ed Calle

-Ed Calle (born Eduardo J. Calle) is a musician from Miami, Florida.
-He was born in Caracas, Venezuela.

-Calle plays the saxophones, flutes, clarinets, EWI, and keyboards, engineers projects, and performs vocals.
-He also composes and arranges music.
-Calle has served as Chairperson of Arts & Philosophy at Miami Dade College North Campus and is currently Tenured Full Professor of Music Business and Production at Miami Dade College.
+Eduardo J. Calle (/ˈkɑːjeɪ/ KAH-yeh; born in Caracas, Venezuela) is a jazz saxophonist from Miami, Florida.
+He also plays the flute, clarinet, electronic wind instrument (EWI), and keyboards, sings.
+In addition, he composes and arranges music and works as a recording engineer.
+Calle has served as Chairperson of Arts & Philosophy at Miami Dade College North Campus and is currently the Tenured Full Professor of Music Business and Production there.

-During his career he was three times nominated for Latin Grammy Award.
-First in 2005 for Ed Calle Plays Santana, in 2007 for In the Zone, and in 2014 for "Palo!
-Live".
-Calle was nominated for a Grammy Award in 2015 for "Palo!
-Live".
+During his career, he was three times nominated for the Latin Grammy Award.
+First in 2005 for Ed Calle Plays Santana, in 2007 for In the Zone, and in 2014 for Palo!
+Live, which was also nominated in 2015 for a Grammy Award.